jbreeden/mruby-curses/README.md

 Building
 --------

+You can checkout an example build_config.rb for MRuby + mruby-curses [here](https://github.com/jbreeden/mruby/blob/curses/build_config.rb).

+The exact steps are as follows:

 - Download/clone [MRuby](https://github.com/mruby)
 - Download/clone `mruby-curses`
 - All required headers are included with the gem.
 No setup required.